-The fifth session of the Japanese Politics Online Seminar Series (JPOSS) took place on October 15, 2020.
-Christina Davis (Harvard) chaired the seminar and moderated the question and answer session.
+The twenty-third session of the Japanese Politics Online Seminar Series (JPOSS) took place on October 14, 2021.
+Daniel Smith (Columbia University) chaired the seminar and moderated the question and answer session.

-This event attracted over thirty participants and produced an engaging Q&A session.
-If you missed this session, we are happy to share a video recording by request (please contact Emma Duncan: email@example.com).
+This event attracted many participants and produced an engaging Q&A session.
 The organizers would like to thank the presenters, discussants, and participants, as well as the staff at the Harvard Program on U.S.-Japan Relations, who provided administrative support.
-We look forward to seeing you at the next session of JPOSS: http://jposs.org/
+We look forward to seeing you at the next session of JPOSS: https://jposs.org/